Get Video Assessment

 The Consistency Trap

 Here is where it gets interesting.
-Many companies invest in a good website — but the rest of their presence does not match.
+Many companies invest in a good website.
+But the rest of their presence does not match.
 The proposal arrives as a badly formatted PDF.
 The email signature is a placeholder.
 The business card was printed six years ago.
 The social media presence is either outdated or nonexistent.

 These gaps cost you trust.
 Not immediately.
 Gradually.
 Because the client thinks: if they are sloppy with the basics, what is their actual work like?